Biencredible/Design-Patterns/Structural Design Patterns/Proxy/Proxy.md

 - One **proxy** can work with multiple subjects through an abstract interface
     * reduces coupling between classes.
     * used when the proxy provides a common implementation for all the classes.

 # Relations with other patterns
+- **Adapter** provides a different interface to the wrapped object, **Proxy** provides it with the same interface, and **Decorator**, provides it with an enhanced interface.
+- **Facade** is similar to **Proxy** in that both buffer a complex entity and initialize it on its own.
+Unlike **Facade**, **Proxy** has the same interface as its service object, which makes them interchangable.
+- **Decorator** and **Proxy** have similar, but very different intents.
+Both patterns are built on the composition principle, where one object is supposed to delegate some of the work to another.
+The difference is that a **Proxy** usually manages the life cycle of its service object on its own, whereas the composition of **Decorators** is always controlled by the client.

 # Pseudocode Example
 This example illustrates how the **Proxy** pattern can help to introduce lazy initialization and caching to a 3rd party